MrModulus/MineAndSeek/README.md

   <br>Stick

   > **Passive - Undying Patience**
-  <br>Grant self and nearby allies 20% armor.
+  <br>Grant self and nearby allies (within 10 blocks) 20% damage reduction (Protection 1).
 If a hunter deals 5 hearts of your health worth of damage to you, they are stunned for 1s.
   <br>*“The seed of protection has been planted, and I will watch it grow.”*

   > **Active - Wind Dance**
-  <br>Heal yourself and nearby allies in a large range for 3 hearts.
-They gain 50% additional damage reduction.
+  <br>Heal yourself and nearby allies in a large range (10 block radius, upon casting) for 3 hearts.
+They gain 40% additional damage reduction (Protection 2).
 (CD: 40).
   <br>*“I shall protect the harvest.”*

   > **Ultimate - One For All**